 The Association of Senior Members (ASM) officially changed its name to the St Hugh’s Alumni Association at the Annual General Meeting (AGM) in June 2014.

 The St Hugh’s Alumni Association has been in existence since 1928.
-It is made up of everyone who has matriculated to St Hugh’s, studied at St Hugh’s for a postgraduate degree or diploma, or been a member of the Middle Common Room.
+It is made up of everyone who has matriculated at St Hugh’s and proceeded to a higher degree or diploma, and all members of the Middle Common Room.
 The Principal and Fellows are also Life Members of the Association.

 The St Hugh’s Alumni Association works alongside the Development Office.
 Its aim is to promote continuing contact amongst Senior Members and with College drawing on a shared experience of friendship and scholarly adventure first encountered as students at St Hugh’s.